Cardinals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have been victorious in 10, or 41.7%, of the 24 contests they have been chosen as underdogs in this season.

-- St. Louis has entered 12 games this season as the underdog by +110 or more and is 4-8 in those contests.

-- The Cardinals have an implied victory probability of 47.6% according to the moneyline set for this matchup.
+- The Cardinals have an implied moneyline win probability of 53.5% in this contest.

-- St. Louis and its opponents have gone over the total this season in 32 of its 65 opportunities.
+- St. Louis has played in 66 games with a set over/under, and have combined with its opponents to go over the total 32 times (32-33-1).

+- The Cardinals have put together a 1-7-0 record ATS this season (covering just 12.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!